Afrikaners: Boer republics

 A significant number of Afrikaners also went as Dorsland Trekkers to Angola, where a large group settled on the Huíla Plateau, in Humpata, and smaller communities on the Central Highlands.
 They constituted a closed community which rejected integration as well as innovation, became impoverished in the course of several decades, and returned to South West Africa and South Africa in waves.

 Afrikaner diaspora in Africa and the world.

 The Boers created sovereign states in what is now South Africa: de Zuid-Afrikaansche Republiek (the South African Republic) and the Orange Free State were the most prominent and lasted the longest.

 The discovery of goldfields awakened British interest in the Boer republics, and the two Boer Wars resulted: The First Boer War (1880–1881) and the Second Boer War (1899–1902).
 The Boers won the first war and retained their independence.
 The second ended with British victory and annexation of the Boer areas into the British colonies.
 The British employed scorched earth tactics and held many Boers in concentration camps as a means to separate commandos from their source of shelter, food and supply.
-The strategy had its intended effect, but an estimated 27,000 Boers (mainly women and children under sixteen) died in these camps from hunger and disease.
+The strategy had its intended effect, but an estimated 27,000 Boers (mainly women and children under sixteen), about 50% of the Boer population died in these camps from hunger and disease.